 This recipe is a little sweet for most people, so be generous with the spinach and light on the blueberries. ‘

 Peanut Butter/Banana Smoothie

 Peanut butter and banana is a classic combo that cannot go ignored.
 Fortunately, there are lots of new and healthy types of nut butter on the market now.
-My local grocer even has a machine that blends fresh nuts into butter, which is great because you know there are no added ingredients.
+My local grocer even has a machine that blends fresh nuts into butter, which is amazing because you know there are no unwanted ingredients.

 This muscle building smoothie contains roughly 60 grams of protein per serving.

 Hemp seeds are a great way to boost your smoothies with a high-quality protein and loads of other nutrients.

 Just be cautious if you start munching on them, as they’re fairly dense with calories.
 Just two tablespoons of hemp seeds contain over 90 calories!